Nic0w/mikrotik-api-rs/README.md

  - `interfaces` will retrieve a list of interfaces with all their properties (``/interfaces/print``)
  - `active_users` returns a `Stream` of events regarding user activity (login & logout)
  - `interface_changes` returns a `Stream` of events regarding changes to interfaces (up, down, ...)
+ - `cancel` cancels a streaming command given its tag
  - `generic_oneshot_call` allows to call any endpoint providing a one-off answer.
 Thanks to type inference, answer is returned in the user's object of choice.
 Example:

 ```rust